 - Less chance of human error from handling inkjet printing equipment

-Chemists at Kao Collins created Sigma, a solvent ink for HP Specialty Printing Systems, a decap time of more than 12 hours.
-This is at least 4 times longer than any thermal inkjet solvent ink on the market.
+Chemists at Kao Collins created Sigma, a solvent ink for HP Specialty Printing Systems, with a decap time of more than 12 hours.
+This is at least four times longer than any thermal inkjet solvent ink on the market.

 Is there a “best choice?” for black ink

 Both pigment-based and dye-based black inks have advantages.
 In general, dye-based inks create a more brilliant color than pigmented black inks and are less expensive, but they tend to degrade or fade over time.